kalisio/kdk/docs/api/kmap/mixins.md

 ### GeoJson Layer

 Make it possible to manage and style raw or time-based GeoJson map layers ([Leaflet.Realtime plugin](https://github.com/perliedman/leaflet-realtime) is used under-the-hood):
+* **updateLayer(name, geoJson, remove)** update underlying GeoJson data of a given layer, if `remove` is `true` it will remove given features from the layer, otherwise it will add new ones found and update matching ones based on the `featureId` option
 * **createLeafletGeoJsonLayer(options)** automatically registered GeoJson Leaflet layer constructor
 * **convertFromSimpleStyleSpec(style)** helper function to convert from [simple style spec options](https://github.com/mapbox/simplestyle-spec) to [Leaflet style options](https://leafletjs.com/reference.html#path-option)
 * **createMarkerFromStyle(latlng, style)** helper function create a [Leaflet marker](https://leafletjs.com/reference.html#marker) from marker style options: